d-teller/jb-exercises/README.md

 # jb-exercises
-Exercises for JB student on various subjects
+Exercises for JB students

+## Episode 1 - Some Light Kubernertes.

+inside k8s folder you will find some exercises to do.
+Please make sure you make them work.